Scout24/spotnik/README.rst

 =========
 Spotnik is a tool for users of AWS (Amazon Web Services) to save money on their EC2 instances.
 This is done by gradually replacing the regular on-demand instances of an auto scaling group (ASG) with `spot instances <https://aws.amazon.com/ec2/spot/>`_.
 Most types of spot instances cost 80-90% less than their on-demand counter parts, so considerable savings are possible.
 Spotnik was greatly inspired by `autospotting <https://github.com/cristim/autospotting>`_ and implements the same basic idea, albeit in a different way.

+On the following page you can see the possible Spot Instance types and the current prices:  `Spot Instances Pricing <https://aws.amazon.com/ec2/spot/pricing/>`_

+In comparison, the on-demand costs: `www.ec2instances.info <http://www.ec2instances.info/?region=eu-west-1>`_

-Spotnik is currently under development and not yet ready for production use.
+## Spotnik is currently under development and not yet ready for production use. ##

 How does it work?
 =================